The last major battle of the Civil War, and largest land battle fought in North Carolina!

 The Harper House (c.1850’s) still stands; the home of John and Amy Harper functioned as a Union Field Hospital during the battle, as the Harper family lived in the rooms on the second floor.
 Visitors to the site will discover the downstairs are furnished to interpret a functioning Civil War field hospital, while the upstairs have period domestic furnishings.

 Bentonville Battlefield Pull-Offs

 Visitors may drive throughout the rural area and stop at several Civil War Trail driving pull-offs, and walk the Confederate cemetery and union earthworks trails.
 The museum and visitor center offers displays and interprets many artifacts from the three-day battle.
 Several events are held throughout the year from March to December, check the calendar of events listings often for the next special event.
 Free admission.
 Gift shop on site featuring t-shirts, extensive book collection, and various items.

-For the true history buff we have provided this suggested itinerary, "History Lesson in a Day" and we invite you to explore more of Johnston County's rich heritage.
-Print "History Lesson in a Day"
+For the true history buff we have provided this suggested day trip itinerary, Stepping Back in Time and we invite you to explore more of Johnston County's rich heritage.

 For more information on hours, events, social media links, and video CLICK HERE.